RobinBoers/geheimesite.nl/src/content/en/now.md

 {{< hr >}}

 ## Personal

+-   Improve my blog & site even more: - Edit link (to GitHub) - License - Nice footer with info

 -   Finish & polish the backend for my RSS reader
 -   Build a nice frontend for it using local website and package it using [elixir-desktop](https://github.com/elixir-desktop/desktop)